-A lot or a little?
+A Lot or a Little?

 Parents need to know that Clear and Present Danger, a 1994 film based on novelist Tom Clancy's 1989 CIA thriller, is a cynical look at U.S. government corruption.
 The war on drugs, the billion-dollar drug industry, its murderous cartels, and a secret, illegal military plot hatched by a U.S. president to garner good PR all play roles in a deception that only one honest man, CIA deputy director Jack Ryan, can fix.
 Drug processing factories are shown, and lots of armed cartel henchmen shoot at each other.
 They engage with clandestine American soldiers in gunfire and missile warfare.
 Bloodied shooting victims are seen.
 U.S. government officials casually accept the deaths of innocent children as "collateral damage."
 Soldiers and cartel mercenaries shoot people and fire missiles at cars and vans.
 Bodies mount up in the wake of shootings and explosions.
 A motorcade of officials is attacked by snipers.
 Language includes "f--k," "s--t," and "ass."
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 Clear and Present Danger is a generic shoot-'em-up that is politically all over the place and a good 20 minutes too long.
 Our credulity is meant to be stretched, as the hero is a gun-less CIA wonk who willingly runs into life-threatening situations.
 On the one hand, the U.S. government players (president and advisers) are self-serving and cynical, but on the other, Ryan, another government employee and political appointee, is the only guy with a conscience in the whole story.
 So the government is at fault but the government also solves the problem.